 Homeschooling has been, hands down, one of the most fulfilling experiences of my “life as mom.”
 It’s also been one of the hardest.
 But, I’m so glad that we chose this path.

 Teaching my kids at home has not been without its costs, though.
 Right up front, you know that a homeschool mom has given up a lot of “free time.”
+Her days are not her own.
+She’s hard pressed to hold a traditional career and still give her kids a solid education.
 Her home decor is characterized by wall-size maps and charts and unusual science projects.
 Her brain holds teacher-parent conferences every day of the week.

 For numbers geeks, here’s how it’s broken down for us over the years.
 These are calendar year costs that include books, school supplies, curriculum, field trips, class fees, lessons, computers, and software.

 It was too difficult to break it down into school years because we start and end at varying times, I buy ahead, etc. But since most of my shopping applies to the school year starting in the year below, I think it works.

 - 2005 – 2 students – $485

 - 2009 – 4 students – $1155.00